ZinatWali/aws-tf-pg/README.md

 will execute the srcipts.

 Both commands will prompt you for Access key, Secured key and password for the database.
-You can choose a passowrd for the database at this point.
+You can choose a password for the database at this point.

 If you want to tear down the whole setup use the command below.